 Nearly all companies can benefit from business intelligence software, but not all companies have the budget for it.
 If you’re an SMB and things are tight, or you’re not totally sure you’re ready to take the plunge into spending on BI software, free and open source business intelligence software might be a good option for you.

-Below you’ll find open source BI software and free BI software.
+Below you’ll find open source BI software and free BI software such as norton 360.
 I’ve evaluated the options based on functionality, popularity, and, in the case of open source, the size of developer communities.
 They are arranged alphabetically.

 Open Source Business Intelligence Software